Manibharathi-Saminathan-01/SmartCart-Dual-Role-Shopping-Cart-System/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Project Description:
+The "SmartCart: Dual-Role Shopping Cart System" is a mini-project designed to simulate an online shopping environment with two distinct roles: product producers and product buyers.
+The system allows product producers to add new products by specifying details such as product name, description, quantity, price, and availability.
+Buyers can browse the available products, view their details, and make purchases by updating the quantity of selected items.

+The project employs two tables to manage data efficiently:
+1. Product Producer Table: Maintains a record of all available products added by producers, including their descriptions, quantities, prices, and availability status.
+2. Product Buyer Table: Tracks the products selected by buyers, enabling the creation of a personalized shopping cart experience.

+This project serves as a foundational example of e-commerce functionality, demonstrating core features such as inventory management, user interaction, and transaction handling.